-Platformization raises a whole new set of concerns about the enforcement of the right to decent work, especially its most critical constituent elements of access to opportunities for productive work with a fair income, social protection and workplace security guarantees, and freedom to organize and participate in workplace decision-making (ILO, 2019).
+work with a fair income, social protection and workplace security guarantees, and freedom to organize and participate in workplace decision-making (ILO, 2019).

-As discussed earlier, on-demand work platforms have consistently

-The platform economy breaks down the traditional binary between 'employment' and 'self-employment' evaded employer liability by positioning themselves as technology companies that merely connect self-employed individuals providing services with those demanding such services.
-This negates the fact that in the gig economy, oftentimes workers have little or no access to information that platform owners control using their algorithmic apparatus.
-(Kaardal & Bjornson, 2018).
+As discussed earlier, on-demand work platforms have consistently evaded employer liability by positioning themselves as technology companies that merely connect self-employed individuals providing services with those demanding such services.
+This negates the fact that in the gig economy, oftentimes workers have little or no access to information that platform owners control using their algorithmic apparatus (Kaardal & Bjornson, 2018).
 Such information asymmetry and non-transparency enables the platform to retain the upper hand in the mediation of client-worker relations (Choudary, 2018).
 For instance, ride-hailing platforms may force individual drivers to keep their ride acceptance rates high or risk being deactivated, minimizing flexibility for drivers.
 Similarly, microwork platforms are known to extensively use dataveillance mechanisms to track work progress, details about which are not disclosed to the worker.

 In a scenario of mounting worker discontent, an active policy debate has taken shape at the global and national levels on enforcement of worker rights in the platform economy.
 The ILO has highlighted how the traditional binary of 'employment' and 'self-employment' used by legal systems to determine the applicability of labor laws completely fails to account for the new context of platform-mediated service work.
 To squeeze labor and maximize profits, digital platforms position themselves as generators of flexible work opportunities for self-employed workers without meeting associated obligations of traditional employers.
 These include minimum wages, paid leave, limitation of working hours, underwriting of costs of wait/travel time on the job, and insurance and health benefits.
-Legal reform in the new economy must therefore follow ILO's prescriptions for terms of work participation in on-demand work, treating platform workers as 'dependent self-employed' workers, covered by a new employment protection framework (ILO, xxxx).
+Legal reform in the new economy must therefore follow ILO's prescriptions for terms of work participation in on-demand work, treating platform workers as 'dependent self-employed' workers, covered by a new employment protection framework (ILO, 2017).